tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The TLS Record Protocol is a layered protocol.
 At each layer, messages may include fields for length, description, and content.
-The Record Protocol takes messages to be transmitted, fragments the data into manageable blocks, applies a MAC, encrypts, and transmits the result.
-Received data is decrypted, verified, reassembled, and then delivered to higher-level clients.
+The Record Protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
+Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.

 Four protocols that use the record protocol are described in this document: the